splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

 ```
 Business Name: name of the venue which will be displayed on top of the portal
-Session Timeout: the time in seconds for which a user is authorized on the network
+Duration (seconds): the time in seconds for which a user is authorized on the network
 Expiry: the time in days after which a repeat user will have to enter their data again on the portal
 ```